MACE-App/MACE/README.md

 </p>
 <p align="center"><em>In-app update dialog with changelog</em></p>

-- Background update checking with release channel selection (Alpha, Beta, Stable)
+- Background update checking with release channel selection (Beta, Stable)
 - Download progress tracking with signature verification
 - Privileged helper for seamless installation

 ## Status

+> **Fully Released**
+> M.A.C.E. is fully released and in daily use across many organizations.
+At this stage the thing the project needs most is **feedback** — real-world reports on what works, what breaks, and what's missing are what drive development forward.
+>
+> **Two release trains:**
+> - **Beta** — cutting-edge features and the newest fixes, shipped early so they can be put through real use.
+Choose this if you want the latest capabilities first and are willing to report back on what you find.
+> - **Stable** — the settled build for production and regulated environments.
+Choose this if you'd rather receive changes only after they've been proven on the beta train.
-> **Beta Release**
+>
-> This is a beta release.
-Core features are stable and ready for real-world use, but some features are still being refined based on community feedback.
+> Both trains are fully supported.
+Switch between them any time in **Settings ▸ Updates**.

 > **Source Code Availability**
 > The full source code for M.A.C.E. is **not public**.
 This repository hosts releases, documentation, and issue tracking only.
 Development is limited to a smaller group involved with the macOS Security Compliance Project while mSCP 2.0 is still evolving — keeping things more controlled helps avoid introducing issues while the tooling and underlying data are still changing.
 Security is also the priority from the start given how closely the tool interacts with compliance workflows.